-1. Before a storm identify which equipment could be needed.
+1. Before a storm, identify which equipment could be needed.
 Chainsaws or pole saws can trim and clear limbs and shrubs that may break off or get damaged by high winds.

 String trimmers, pruners and chainsaws can remove other material from around your home that may make it vulnerable to wildfires.

 A portable generator powers key appliances and charges cell phones when utilities go down.
-A whole house generator can keep the lights and appliances on and running.
-Before an outage, plan where the generator will be set up (never in a home or garage, and always away from your home and any air intake) and determine how to secure it if needed.
-Buy and install a carbon monoxide detector.
-Get outdoor-rated extension cords for portable generators and consider adding an approved generator cover for rainy weather.
+A whole-house generator can keep the lights and appliances on and running.

+Before an outage, plan where the generator will be set up (never in a home or garage, and always away from any air intake like windows) and determine how to secure it if needed.
+Use outdoor-rated extension cords for portable generators.